Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/Obtaining-Phone-Specs.md

 The Device Manager in Windows would be considered a Device Tree.

-Key details about device trees:
+Key details about Linux / Android device trees:

 Structure & Format: Represented in text files as Device Tree Source (.dts) or included files (.dtsi), then compiled into a binary Device Tree Blob (.dtb).